space-concordia-robotics/robotics-prototype/CONTRIBUTING.md

 #### 3.3 Todos
 Do not write any `Todo` comments.
 These get easily lost and forgotten.
 Open an issue instead.

+#### 3.4 Commented code
+Avoid commenting code.
+A lot of the code that is commented, never gets uncommented again.
+It is a better practice to remove the code.
+We are using git as a version control tool, this means that old code can always be recuperated.

 ### 4. Meaningful Names